nidzo732/NetWork/Documentation/source/Tutorial.rst

 What next
 ---------

-You've learned the basics of using NetWork, but it's real advantage is in the tools it offers. for more information see the pages on :doc:`IPC and concurrency control tools <IPCTools>` and :ref:`Modules index <modindex>`.
+You've learned the basics of using NetWork, but it's real advantage is in the tools it offers. for more information see the pages on :doc:`IPC and concurrency control tools <IPCTools>`, :doc:`NetWork specific tools <OtherTools>` and :ref:`Modules index <modindex>`.
-You can also learn about the Inner workings of the framework.
+You can also learn about the :doc:`Inner workings of the framework <InnerWorkings>`.